simon-brooke/post-scarcity/README.md

 #### (open *url* *read?*)

 Opens a stream to the specified *url*.
 If a second argument is present and is non-`nil`, the stream is opened for reading; otherwise, it's opened for writing.

+### Types

+The following types are known.
+Further types can be defined, and ultimately it should be possible to define further types in Lisp, but these are what you have to be going on with.
+Note that where this documentation differs from `memory/consspaceobject.h`, this documentation is *wrong*.

+#### CONS

+An ordinary cons cell: that is to say, a pair.

+#### EXEP

+An exception

+#### FREE

+An unallocated memory cell.
+User programs should never see this.

+#### FUNC

+A primitive or compiled Lisp function \-- one whose arguments are pre-evaluated.

+#### HASH

+A hash map (in vector space)

+#### INTR

+An arbitrarily large integer number.

+#### KEYW

+A keyword - an interned, self-evaluating string.

+#### LMBA

+A lambda cell.
+Lambdas are the interpretable (source) versions of functions.

+#### LOOP

+Internal to the workings of the ••loop** function.
+User functions should never see this.

+#### NIL

+The special cons cell at address {0,0} whose **car** and **cdr** both point to itself.
+The canonical empty set.
+Generally, treated as being indicative of falsity.

+#### NLMD

+An nlambda cell.
+NLambdas are the interpretable (source) versions of special forms.

+#### RTIO

+A rational number, stored as pointers two integers representing dividend and divisor respectively.

+#### READ

+An open read stream.

+#### REAL

+A real number, represented internally as an IEEE 754-2008 `binary64`.

+#### SPFM

+A compiled or primitive special form - one whose arguments are not pre-evaluated but passed as provided.

+#### STAK

+A stack frame.
+In vector space.

+#### STRG

+A string of [UTF-32](https://en.wikipedia.org/wiki/UTF-32) characters, stored as a linked list.
+Self evaluating.

+#### SYMB

+A symbol is just like a string except not self-evaluating.
+Later, there may be some restrictions on what characters are legal in a symbol, but at present there are not.

+#### TIME

+A time stamp.
+Not really properly implemented yet; the epoch is not defined, and, given the size of numbers we can store, could be pushed far into the past.

+#### TRUE

+The special cell at address {0,1} which is canonically different from NIL.

+#### VECP

+A pointer to an object in vector space.
+User functions shouldn't see this, they should see the type of the vector-space object indicated.

+#### VECT

+A vector of objects.
+In vector space.

+#### WRIT

+An open write stream.